tromp/ChessPositionRanking/README.md

 (5.38% +- 1.96 sqrt(5.38% * 94.62% / 10000)) * N / 1.0483,
 or **(4.48 +- 0.37) x 10^44**, again with 95% confidence level.

-More recently (November 2021), Peter Österlund used his [Texel chess engine](https://github.com/peterosterlund2/texel) to test all 919 positions for legality.
+More recently, Peter Österlund used his [Texel chess engine](https://github.com/peterosterlund2/texel) to test all 919 positions for legality.
-Texel found that only 538 of the 919 positions have a so-called proof game *kernel*, a necessary condition for legality, which proves the other 381 to be illegal (barring program bugs), fully confirming the manual analysis.
-See the file Texel.919 for its full analysis.
+Texel found that all 381 positions determined illegal by manual analysis, lack a proof game *kernel*, which is a necessary condition for legality.
+For the other 538 positions with proof games, it did find corresponding proof kernels.
+Thus, Texel's analysis (reproduced in file Texel.919) fully corroborates the manual analysis.

 # Reproducibility